Skip to main content

 Comparing pineapples to oranges with two heavyweight treats at the Magic Kingdom

-LAKE BUENA VISTA, Fla. – For 50 years, Disney World has provided magical memories with its iconic attractions and fan culture.
+LAKE BUENA VISTA, Fla. – For over 50 years, Disney World has provided magical memories with its iconic attractions and fan culture.

 Many go to the parks solely for the snacks, (foods shaped like Mickey always taste better, right?) but there’s one particular treat that has become so famous and exclusive to Disney, that it’s gained a cult following.
 Dole Whip, the pineapple-flavored soft serve, is light and refreshing, and the recipe is short compared to its origin story.

-Like most Disney World attractions News 6 has spotlighted, Dole Whip can be traced back to Disneyland, where in 1976 Dole first collaborated with company with the sponsorship of the park’s Enchanted Tiki Room.
+Like most Disney World attractions News 6 has spotlighted, DOLE Whip can be traced back to Disneyland, where in 1976 Dole first collaborated with the company with the sponsorship of the park’s Enchanted Tiki Room.
 Back then, it was just Dole pineapple juice and fresh pineapple spears on the menu.
 Those treats were also the first items served at Walt Disney World in 1983, when Dole Packaged Foods became the sponsor for the newly-renamed Aloha Isle at the Magic Kingdom.
 A year later, what was originally called Dole Pineapple Whip was introduced.

 Aloha Isle in Adventureland is the original home of Dole Whip at Walt Disney World.
 (Copyright 2021 by WKMG ClickOrlando - All rights reserved.)

-“Back in the early-80s in the kitchens at Dole, we were looking for a delicious, frozen novelty snack,” said Stuart McAllister, vice president of sales and marketing for Dole Packaged Foods.
+“Back in the early 80s in the kitchens at Dole, we were looking for a delicious, frozen novelty snack,” said Stuart McAllister, vice president of sales and marketing for Dole Packaged Foods.
 “Through a lot of research development and tastings we got that true-to-fruit flavor.
 Once we had the magic, so to speak, we launched the Dole Whip.”

 The tropical treat has evolved over the years, simply by Dole “taking out the bad stuff.”
-Dole Whip is cholesterol, lactose and gluten-free.
+Dole Whip is cholesterol, lactose, and gluten-free.

 A Dole Whip and a view of the Enchanted Tiki Room in Adventureland is pure pineapple and Poylnesian paradise.
 (Copyright 2021 by WKMG ClickOrlando - All rights reserved.)